USEPA/AMET/docs/AMET_User_Guide_v15.md

 project.
 Run the script by typing

 ```
-./aqProject_post_only.csh >& log.populate
+./aqProject_post_only.csh |& tee log.populate
 ```

 After executing the script you will be prompted for MySQL’s “root” password.
 The script can be configured to not prompt for a password by adding the variable `password` to the script and setting it to the MySQL "root" pass.
 This non-interactive option is useful for batch processing or for enabling the script to run in the background.
 By default, the script is setup to prompt you for the MySQL login/password.

-This C-shell script will create the AMET database (if it doesn't already exist), three required AQ database tables (i.e. project_units, site_metadata and aq_project_log), and one empty project table in the AMET database: aqExample.
+This C-shell script will create the AMET database (if it does not already exist), three required AQ database tables (i.e. project_units, site_metadata and aq_project_log), and one empty project table in the AMET database: aqExample.
 After creating this table, the script then begins the matching process.
 This